-The 10 gallon hat is an iconic symbol of Western Americana, despite the name being a misnomer as the hat does not actually hold ten gallons of liquid.
+The 10 gallon hat is an iconic symbol of Western Americana, despite the name being a misnomer.
+10 gallon hats do not actually hold ten gallons of liquid.
 Its origins are often misunderstood, and the name is believed to have derived from the Spanish word "galón," which means braid.
 Some hats were adorned with braids that could be referenced as "ten galanes," indicating the number of braids, not the capacity of the hat.

 Throughout history, the ten-gallon hat has come to be associated with cowboy culture and the rugged spirit of the American West.
 Its design is both functional and stylish, featuring a high crown and wide brim to protect wearers from the harsh sun.
 The hat's construction from materials like felt and straw allows it to serve the practical needs of cowboys, while also evolving into a fashion statement.
 Over time, it has been adopted and adapted by various groups, from silver screen cowboys to country music stars, cementing its place in fashion and popular culture.